FY 2016 Grant Announcement (Initial):

 - Plan of Work for the Grant Period

-- Products to be completed during the Grant Period
+- Products and Publications to be completed during the Grant Period

-- Names, Titles, Institutions, Phone Numbers, and E-Mail Addresses of the Project Director and Key Personnel
+- Names, Phone and Fax Numbers, and E-Mail Addresses of the Project Director and Key Personnel

 Please ensure that the project director listed on this summary is the same person listed in Section 8 (f), of the SF 424.
 If your institution requires a different contact person on the SF 424, please explain in one sentence.